The Brayherds are coming to take back the Eightpoints

 Since this ability is only a Double, you can almost always use it, and it can often mean your Bullgor can survive another battle round in close combat.
 This means that if you absolutely want to run big nasty monsters in your Beasts of Chaos warband rather than a whole horde of warriors, Bullgors are the way to go.

-The Leader version has 5 more wounds, an extra attack and an extra point of critical damage, but costs 245 points, which is a lot when other warbands have Leaders with similar profiles plus more interesting abilities for less points.
+The Leader version, the Bloodkine with Paired Bullgor Axes, has 5 more wounds, an extra attack and an extra point of critical damage, but costs 245 points, which is a lot when other warbands have Leaders with similar profiles plus more interesting abilities for less points.

 The Bullgor with Bullgor Great Axe is also 190 points, and has the same statline and ability as its dual-wielding brother, but it has 2 melee attacks with a critical damage of 6, which is really good.
 If you can get it into a situation where it can attack twice, you have a shot at doing good damage.
-If you want to field one of these, I suggest you do it as its Leader version, which has 3 of those attacks, but with a critical damage of 8.
+If you want to field one of these, I suggest you take it as its Leader version, the Bloodkine with Bullgor Great Axe (or the new Doombull, see below), which has 3 of those attacks, but with a critical damage of 8.

 A critical damage of 8 is among the highest in the game, and can be an intimidating factor to the enemy even before any attack dice are rolled.
 It costs 250 points, but at least you’re getting something extraordinary for the steep points cost, and if you can heal him up with Bloodgorge between fights, he can end up dealing a ton of damage to elite targets.